NandaSal/noticias-cidade/README.md

 ## Live Version

-You can visit a live version of the website one:
+You can visit a live version of the website on: https://noticias-cidade-blush.vercel.app/